 And it did move on.
 The sniffing finally stopped; the shadow left the side of the tent.
 I was relieved.
 But I stayed asleep.
 There was no way to know if it had really left or was just hanging around, waiting for me to wake up.
 Then the tailgate of Joe's truck bounced, and I flinched as something crashed to the ground.
 Probably the cooler.
 Damn.
 I’d told Joe, we all had, that we should’ve eaten the steaks for dinner.
 What kind of person saves steaks for breakfast?
 Joe did apparently, but now he wouldn’t get the chance.

-There was a pop, and something sprayed across the outside of the tent.
+Something sprayed across the outside of the tent.
 Smelled like beer.
 Sure, bear, drink the beer too while you're at it.
 Hope you're having a great time.
 We had our share of it already, had plenty.
-Joe and Sara in particular, before they absconded into their own tent, had had plenty.
+Joe and Sara in particular, before they absconded into their own tent.
 I wondered if they were awake, listening to the bear rummage through our camp.
 I wasn’t.
 I was sleeping, dreaming.
 There wasn’t anything I could do about it until I woke up the morning.
 Anyway, it was just food, nothing truly important.
 And even if I wanted to, I couldn’t chase a bear off all on my own.
 It would just go ahead and eat me too.
 There was nothing I could do.

 Eventually the sound of huffing and chewing and ripping stopped, and there was more sniffing.
 Now what could it want?
 It just ate all our food.